Application for Comics Creator Residency

 We will also acknowledge self-published works, including zines, in our consideration of creators to make space for up-and-coming creators who may be underrepresented in traditional media or lack access to mainstream publication venues.

 We want to especially encourage applications from creators of marginalized genders and BIPOC (Black, Indigenous, and People of Colour) creators.

 All applicants must be available to participate in online events through Zoom; potentially, future functions of the residency may occur in the Toronto branch location, but this is not mandatory and permanently canceled for the foreseeable future due to COVID-19 safety measures.

 The deliverables of the residency are flexible.
 The following deliverable requirements are a guideline for the residency.

 - An artist talk, workshop, or panel

-- An artist talk to be given in the library space to engage community members with a follow-up Q&A period
+- An artist talk given online (Zoom) to engage community members with follow-up Q&A period

-- OR alternatively, a panel conversation on a topic or theme in comics to take place in the library space (3 panellists maximum) organized by the artist
+- OR alternatively a panel conversation on a topic or theme in comics to take place online through Zoom (3 panelists maximum) organized by the artist

-- OR mini-talk and workshop to take place in the library space
+- OR mini-talk and workshop to take place online (Zoom)

 - Examples of workshops